Amos0128/astrolink-marketing/README.md

-# Asshole in Chief Project
-The "Asshole in Chief" project aims to identify a target on Twitter and troll them.
-The current target is @JDVance.
-Participants use a spare Twitter account to post a single comment per day with the format "(your text) + 🛋🛋🛋".

 # Participation Requirements
 1. Volunteer a spare Twitter account for trolling.
 2. Ensure your volunteer Twitter account has passed the verification process.

 Note: There are no rewards for this task currently, but we are planning events and bounties in the future.

-# The Koii Network
-The Koii Network empowers users by making their computers work for them when not used.
-Users (AKA nodes) are rewarded for running tasks they choose on their devices.

-To use the code and modify it, the best approach is to go through the first EZsandbox exercise.

-1. EZsandbox: To understand the Koii Network better, please go through the EZsandbox - it's beautifully written and gets you through the basics.
-EZsandbox https://github.com/koii-network/ezsandbox/blob/main/README.md
-2. Koii Network Documentation: For further understanding, refer to the Koii Network documentatiom https://www.koii.network/docs

 # How to Read Through the Code
 The project has two main structures: